 A Brief History of Japanese Incense

-Incense is made from aromatic plant material, often combined with essential oils.
-Incense’s name is derived from the Latin verb incendere, which means “to burn”.
+, which means "to burn".
 When Incense is burned it releases a fragrant smoke, renowned for its calming, spiritual powers and used widely in religious ceremonies, aromatherapy, meditation and for creating a spiritual atmosphere.
 It is also used in ritual purification but can be used around the home to create a calm, relaxing environment.

-Japanese Incense is widely regarded as the best in the world and is famed for the variety of ingredients used in its manufacture, these include Agarwood, Sandalwood, Borneo Camphor, Benzoin, Frankincense, Clove, Star Anise, Rhubarb, Cinnamon, Licorice and Patchouli.
+is widely regarded as the best in the world and is famed for the variety of ingredients used in its manufacture, these include Agarwood, Sandalwood, Borneo Camphor, Benzoin, Frankincense, Clove, Star Anise, Rhubarb, Cinnamon, Licorice and Patchouli.
 Kyara, a form of Agarwood is literally worth more than its weight in gold.

 When was Incense First Used?